-It must be noted that when you are considering Treadwrights, you are saving money and helping us with our mission of reducing the world's tire pollution.
+When you are considering Treadwright Tires, you are not only saving money but are also helping us with our mission of reducing the world's tire pollution.

 Some of the biggest evidence of tire pollution is found in Kuwait, where the average tire is used for 20,000 miles and then dumped into the tire graveyard.
 Kuwait's city Sulaibbiya cuts out gigantic holes every year just to add to the tire graveyard and have already accumulated over 7 Million Tires at this location.

 Kuwait has a Tire landfill that has grown so much, you can literally see it from space.